 Here’s some food for thought: If you could find a way to make just $1 per day utilizing each of the following sources, you would earn over $52,000 per year!

 Side note: I could have easily used affiliate links for the majority of the items listed below, however I have decided to only use affiliate links for services that I actually use, or ones that I’ve seen highly recommended.
 The vast majority of these links are not affiliate links.
 I want this article to be a valuable resource, not a source of income for me.
+If you use my affiliate links, I may earn a small commission, but I will greatly appreciate it!

-[Update: In addition to this list, I have now published one titled "64+ Ways to Save Money Online" that I think you'll enjoy if you enjoyed this one.]
+[In addition to this list, I have now published one titled “64+ Ways to Save Money Online” that I think you’ll enjoy if you enjoyed this one.]

 Getting Paid for Performing Simple Tasks